 For this 855g of dough, I used a 28cm oval banneton, the perfect size for this dough recipe.

 Cover the banneton and place it into your fridge for slow fermentation overnight.

 Step 7: Preheat the oven to 230°C, Score the dough, and Bake

 Take the banneton out of the fridge and place the dough in the baking paper after the oven is pre-heated.
 Score the dough as you desire, and then bake the dough at 230°C for 10 minutes with steam, then turn the oven down to 200°C for another 20 minutes, or until golden brown.

-If you do not have a steamer in your oven, place a tray on the lowest level of your oven.
+Place a tray at the lowest level of your oven if you do not have a steamer.
 After putting the dough in the oven, pour boiling water into the tray, then close the oven to create a steamy environment inside the oven.

 For more amazing recipes, click here.